bioimagesuiteweb/bisweb/doc/BisWebJS.md

 ### Introduction

-File I/O in JavaScript is complicated by the fact that it is different depending on whether it is being performed in a Web Application or a commandline/desktop application.
+File I/O in JavaScript is complicated by the fact that it is different depending on whether it is being performed in a web application or a command line/desktop application.

-For desktop (Electron) and commandline applications, file I/O in JS is very similar in spirit to any other language.
-The only difference here is that (though there are options for synchronous I/O) the bisweb code uses asynchronous file reading and writing which add a small layer of complexity.
+For desktop (Electron) and command line applications, file I/O in JS is very similar to any other language.
+The only difference is that the bisweb code uses asynchronous file reading and writing which adds a small amount of complexity.

-On the other hand, Web Applications have no way to directly access the filesystem.
-File input is restricted to files opened as a result of the user interfacing with an `<input type="file">` element.
+On the other hand, web applications have no way to directly access the filesystem.
+File input is restricted to files opened by an `<input type="file">` element.
 File output is effectively a download file event.
-In both cases we have limited information from the system.
-For example, in file input we actually get an opaque file handle as our input which does not provide full path information (for obvious security reasons).
+In both cases, only limited information is provided about the system.
+For example, in file input the system supplies an opaque file handle as input,which does not provide full path information for obvious security reasons.

-For file output, all we can do is request that a file be downloaded.
-We have no information as to whether the user pressed cancel or as to what the actual filename was (we can provide an initial filename but the user can change it.).
+For file output, all a browser can do is request that a file be downloaded.
+There is no information as to whether the user pressed cancel or as to what the actual filename was (we can provide an initial filename but the user can change it.)
 One complication of this is that the hard work of creating the output file has to be done before the filename is requested from the user.

 See the following [MDN page](https://developer.mozilla.org/en-US/docs/Web/API/File) for more information.
 Given a file object we can get at least the tail part of the filename using its `.name` member variable.